comit-network/RFCs/RFC-003-SWAP-basic.md

 The execution phase of the protocol takes place exclusively by interacting with the Ledgers.

 The protocol is described below as if both parties have immediate access to the most recent state of the ledger and are able to effect persistent changes to it immediately.
-For ledgers where recent transactions may be reverted, parties must wait until they have confidence that a transaction is permanent before they take any action depending on it.
+For ledgers where recent transactions may be reverted, parties MUST wait until they have confidence that a transaction is permanent before they take any action depending on it.
-Parties must also take this into account when choosing or accepting the `alpha_expiry` and `beta_expiry` parameters (see [Security Considerations](#security-considerations)).
+Parties should also take this into account when choosing or accepting the `alpha_expiry` and `beta_expiry` parameters (see [Security Considerations](#security-considerations)).

-In general, to verify a HTLC deployment parties must check that the deployed HTLC is exactly what was negotiated during the setup phase.
+Parties MUST verify that the deployed HTLC is exactly what was negotiated during the setup phase.
 The HTLC definitions and how to verify them on particular ledgers will be included in subsequent RFCs.

 ### 1. Alice deploys α-HTLC